jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Full Text Search - Exit Lucene.NET, Enter SOLR/Can and should we use our BLAKE3+BASE58X based unique identifier as unique document id.md

 ### ease of use of Qiqqa subsystems from a programmable origin / transportability of raw search results

-That one has already been addressed above (and in the notes in the questions) as it is argued that this is very closeely related to "re-use on other nodes": it's not the scripts *peer se*, but their output that benefits from unambiguous transportability everywhere.
+That one has already been addressed above (and in the notes in the questions) as it is argued that this is very closely related to "re-use on other nodes": it's not the scripts *peer se*, but their output that benefits from unambiguous transportability everywhere.

 ## performance penalties

 Ditto: see the notes at the question.
 SQLite benefits from using a 64bit integer number internally, so that one SHOULD use the mapping table for internal id -> BLAKE3-based globally unique id.
 We'll just have to put up with the consequences.

-After all, it is near identical to having a basic database table where the primary kay is *not* an `INTEGER PRIMARY KEEY`: under the hood, SQLite will do an additional lookup, i.e.e use a mapping table, *anyhow*.
+After all, it is near identical to having a basic database table where the primary kay is *not* an `INTEGER PRIMARY KEEY`: under the hood, SQLite will do an additional lookup, i.e. use a mapping table, *anyhow*.
 Only *this time* around it'll be called *an index on the primary key*.
 Which is not `rowid` then.

 Thus I expect minimal impact on that front (storage in database), while the programming costs for queries will increase as we now have to address that *explicit* mapping table (which is merely there to host that same lookup index).